aparnak22/romanNumerals/README.md

 start the application and follow the on screen instructions.

 ## Features
-The application can convert up to largest Roman numeral possible which is 3999.
+The application can convert up to largest Roman numeral possible without the overline which is 3999.

 ## Limitations
 This method does not check for valid combinations of the letters